rasviitanen/rustysignal/README.md

 If you want to enable SSL, make sure to include it as a feature (Needed when using WebRTC in production)

-`cargo install rustysignal --features SSL`
+`cargo install rustysignal --features ssl`

 Once installed, you can start it by executing `rustysignal 127.0.0.1:3012` in your terminal, which will start the server and listen to messages on the address `127.0.0.1:3012`.